-- The NPF3 provides a statutory framework for Scotland's spatial development and sets out a long-term vision with a focus on supporting sustainable economic growth and the transition to a low carbon economy.
-The strategy as a whole aims to reduce greenhouse gas (GHG) emissions and facilitate adaptation to climate change. - 19.4.73 The Scottish Government published a draft Climate Change Plan, the third report on proposals and policies (RPP3) for meeting Scotland's annual greenhouse gas emissions targets, as required by the 'Climate Change (Scotland) Act 2009'.
+- 19.4.74 The NPF3 provides a statutory framework for Scotland's spatial development and sets out a long-term vision with a focus on supporting sustainable economic growth and the transition to a low carbon economy.
+The strategy as a whole aims to reduce greenhouse gas (GHG) emissions and facilitate adaptation to climate change. - 19.4.75 The Scottish Government published a draft Climate Change Plan, the third report on proposals and policies (RPP3) for meeting Scotland's annual greenhouse gas emissions targets, as required by the 'Climate Change (Scotland) Act 2009'.
 This report states that the Scottish Government has committed to a new Climate Change Bill that will set a more testing target for 2020.
 It also states that "technological change will be transformational, significantly reducing emissions, despite economic and population growth."
-The draft plan sets out policy outcomes along with policies, policy development milestones and proposals that contribute to the delivery of the policy outcomes. - 19.4.74 Paragraph 29 of the SPP states that "policies and decisions should be guided by the following principles: - Avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality".
+The draft plan sets out policy outcomes along with policies, policy development milestones and proposals that contribute to the delivery of the policy outcomes.

-- 19.4.75 SPP requires that where developments may lead to significant adverse effects on features of national importance such as SSSIs, the effects must be clearly outweighed by social or economic benefits of national importance. - 19.4.76 In terms of CNPLDP, air quality does not fall under their responsibility and as such no mention is made in relation to air quality policies within this LDP. - 19.4.77 In terms of local air quality, the level of impact at the representative receptors are within the AQS objectives for NO2, PM10 and PM{2.5} and no significant air quality impacts are expected to result from any of the route options.
-Therefore, there is no conflict with the relevant section of SPP. - 19.4.78 In relation to ecological designated sites, no significant air quality impacts are expected on any designated sites.
-No conflict is therefore expected between the Proposed Scheme and the relevant section of SPP in this regard. - 19.4.79 With regard to regional air quality the Proposed Scheme is expected to lead to an increase in emissions of NOx, PM10 and CO2 in both the Opening and Design Years.
+- 19.4.76 Paragraph 29 of the SPP states that "policies and decisions should be guided by the following principles: - · Avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality". - 19.4.77 SPP requires that where developments may lead to significant adverse effects on features of national importance such as SSSIs, the effects must be clearly outweighed by social or economic benefits of national importance. - 19.4.78 In terms of CNPLDP, air quality does not fall under their responsibility and as such no mention is made in relation to air quality policies within this LDP.
+However, Policy 3 does require the protection of amenity enjoyed by neighbours to development. - 19.4.79 In terms of local air quality, the level of impact at the representative receptors are within the AQS objectives for NO2, PM10 and PM2.5 and no significant air quality impacts are expected to result from the Proposed Scheme.
+Therefore, there is no conflict with the relevant section of SPP. - 19.4.80 In relation to ecological designated sites, no significant air quality impacts are expected on any designated sites.
+No conflict is therefore expected between the Proposed Scheme and the relevant section of SPP in this regard. - 19.4.81 With regard to regional air quality the Proposed Scheme is expected to lead to an increase in emissions of NOx, PM10 and CO2 in both the Opening and Design Years.
 This results in an increase in greenhouse gas emissions; however, measures are being implemented at a national level to offset such growth from transport emissions.
 There is therefore not expected to be any conflicts with SPP or draft Climate Change Plan in relation to increases in greenhouse gas emissions in this case.